This topic describes the limits and performance metrics for Object Storage Service (OSS).

 Renamed file size

 In the OSS console, you can rename only objects that are 1 GB or smaller.
-To rename objects larger than 1 GB, use an SDK or the ossutil command line tool.
+To rename objects larger than 1 GB, use an SDK or the ossutil command line interface.
 For more information, see Rename objects.

 WarningDeleted objects cannot be recovered.
 Proceed with caution.

-Overwriting objects with the same name
+Files with the same name will be overwritten.

 By default, if you upload an object with the same name as an existing object, the existing object is overwritten.

-Data restoration
+Restoring Data

-Storage Class | Restoration time | Restore Quotas |
+Storage Class | Restoration time | Restore quota |

 Archive | Typically 1 minute. | Not applicable |